NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 ##About Hierarchical Data Formats - HDF5

-The Hierarchical Data Format version 5 (HDF5), is an open source file format that supports large, complex, heterogensous data.
+The Hierarchical Data Format version 5 (HDF5), is an open source file format that supports large, complex, heterogeneous data.
 HDF5 uses a "file directory" like structure that allows you to organize data within the file in many different structured ways as you might do with files on your computer.
-Finally, HDF5 is a self describing file format.
-Self-describing means that the metadata for data contained within the HDF5 file, are built into the file itself.
-Thus, there are no additional files needed when you use or share an HDF5 file.
-It's all self contained.
+The HDF5 format also allows for embedding of metadata making it *self-describing*.

 <i class="fa fa-star"></i> **Data Tip:** HDF5 is one hierarchical data format, that builds upon both HDF4 and NetCDF (two other hierarchical data formats). <a href="http://www.hdfgroup.org/why_hdf/" target="_blank"> Read  more about HDF5 Here.</a>
 {: .notice}

-###Some Benefits of HDF5

-- **Self-Describing** The data with an HDF5 file are self describing.
-This means that metadata are embedded within the actual HDF5 file.
-This allows us to efficiently extract metadata about the data, without needing an additional metadata document.
-- **Can Support Heterogeneous Data**: Different types of data can be contained within one HDF5 file.
-For example, one HDF5 file might contain data for different sites, summarized in different ways (eg 1 minute vs 30 minute average).
-One file can also contain text, numeric and spatial image data.
-- **Supports Large, Complex Data**: HDF5 formats are designed to handle large, complex datasets.
-The data contained within the HDF5 are compressed to reduce file size.
-- **Supports Data Slicing:** "Data slicing" or extracting portions of the dataset as needed to be used in analysis means large files don't need to be completely read into the computers memory or RAM.
-Data slicing is beneficial when analyzing large datasets in programs like `R` or `Python`.
-- **Has wide support in the many programming languages**: Because the HDF5 format is open, it is supported by a host of programming languages including open source languages like `R` and `Python`.

 <figure>
     <a href="{{ site.baseurl }}/images/whyHDF5.jpg"><img src="{{ site.baseurl }}/images/whyHDF5.jpg"></a>